 The diode must also be selected with an appropriate power rating.
 The diode conducts the output current during the off-time of the internal power switch.
 The off-time of the internal switch is a function of the maximum input voltage, the output voltage, and the switching frequency.
-The output current during the off-time is multiplied by the forward voltage of the diode to calculate the instantaneous conduction losses of the diode.
+The output current during the OFF-time is multiplied by the forward voltage of the diode to calculate the instantaneous conduction losses of the diode.
 At higher switching frequencies, the AC losses of the diode must be taken into account.
-The AC losses of the diode are because of the charging and discharging of the junction capacitance and reverse recovery charge.
+The AC losses of the diode are due to the charging and discharging of the junction capacitance and reverse recovery charge.
 Equation 40 is used to calculate the total power dissipation, including conduction losses and AC losses of the diode.

-The selected diode has a junction capacitance of 90 pF.
-Using Equation 40 with the nominal voltage V_1 of 12 V, the total loss in the diode is 1.13 W.
+The PDS560 diode has a junction capacitance of 90 pF.
+Using Equation 40, the total loss in the diode is 1.13 W.